abbysmal/gc-tracing/proposal.md

 The implementation is further discussed in the *Implementation* section.

-The *Tooling* section provides samples and screenshots of the tooling available with our implementation
+The *Tooling* section provides samples and screenshots of the tooling available with our implementation.

 We then discuss the future of our developments on this project in the last section.

 ## Implementation

-The tracing system port will remain in spirit the same as the one found in OCaml Multicore.
+Our eventlog port to trunk remains in spirit the same as the one found in OCaml Multicore.
-This PR provide our initial implementation of the eventlog framework,.
+This PR provide our initial implementation of the eventlog framework.

 ### Overview